 After joining Flare in 2015, he took part in a couple of pieces for Flare’s annual production “Be”.
 His love for dance continued to grow in Flare, and he made lifelong friends along the way.
 In 2016, Benedict danced for Flare’s annual production “Ascendance”, and choreographed a gig piece for a student ball as well.
 Not long after, he joined the committee as one of the new vice presidents.
 He is dedicated to supporting Flare’s growth, both as a dance club and a loving community.

 Ashleigh's dance journey began at a young age, when her mother signed her up for preschool ballet classes.
 Ever since then, her love for dance has grown immensely, and she has become exposed to various other styles through joining Flare.
-Since joining Flare, Ashleigh has been able to co-choreograph a gig piece and an urban video project, as well as participate in various dance projects.
+Since joining Flare, Ashleigh has been able to co-choreograph a gig piece and a video project, as well as participate in various dance projects.
 It is thanks to the club that she has had so many opportunities to dance, choreograph and teach.

 Flare has become a tight-knit second family for her, and thus she is eager to give back to the ‘Flaremily' that has given her so much.
 In the future, Ashleigh particularly wishes to improve her choreographing skills in the hopes that, with Flare, she can share the joy of dance with the community.